Pacific Southwest, Region 9: Superfund

 In response to a Unilateral Order 89-16 and Amended Order 95-84 from the State, Fairchild is taking action to contain and reduce the contaminated groundwater plume.

 Construction of all cleanup remedies has been complete since 1992.
 The removal and treatment of soil, the closure of private wells, the operation of the groundwater treatment system, and the installation of the slurry wall have reduced the potential for exposure to hazardous substances at the Site.
 Natural attenuation has also reduced concentrations of COCs in groundwater over time.
 Of the seven Site COCs, only 1,1-DCE (a degradation product of an original solvent used at the Site) was regularly detected above groundwater cleanup goals between 2009 and 2013.
 During this period, only one off-Site monitoring well was regularly above the cleanup goal of a hazard index of 0.25.

-The remedy at the Site at 101 Bernal Road in San Jose, California is currently protective of human health and the environment.
+The Fifth Five Year Review of the remedy at the Site was released in August 2014.
+The Fifth Five Year Review concluded that the remedy at the Site at 101 Bernal Road in San Jose, California is currently protective of human health and the environment.
 The groundwater plume has been reduced and contained.
 In the meantime, institutional controls are in place to prevent exposure.
-There is no exposure risk from vapor intrusion.
-To be protective in the long term, however, the Fourth Five Year Review required evaluation of alternative remedies or improvements to the existing system.
-That evaluation was prepared by Fairchild and submitted to the Regional Board and EPA in a Draft Focused Feasibility Study in June 2011.
-The fifth Five Year Review for the remedy at the Site will be released in 2014.
+To be protective in the long term, however, the Fifth Five Year Review recommends that certain additional issues be considered.
+Those issues are presently being considered by EPA, the State of California, and the potentially responsible party and are as follows:

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.